JacobSchoolAcc2024/RuneFall/README.md

 Press R to pull and punch rivals.
 Press E to shoot a blue energy ball.
 Check you KDA on the leaderboard.

+Link to short video explaining our project (put it to 2x speed): https://youtu.be/xSGlkELbrEI